marksherriff/uvacs-advising/policies.md

 Further, if we process this change for you, __you are committing to graduating early and cannot revert this change except under special circumstances.__

+## Policy on Conflicts Between Required Courses for Graduating Students

+__NOTE: This policy is currently in draft form and being discussed.
+If/when this policy is approved, this note will be removed.__

+If a student is double majoring in a computing major and something else or is minoring in CS, there is a chance that in a student's final semester, there could be a conflict between required courses from the two programs.

+Example: Student is majoring in the BACS and Psychology and is entering their last semester at UVA.
+The student needs both CS 3120 (a required course) and a specific advanced research methods course in Psychology that meets at the same time as CS 3120 and there is only one section of each course.

+If a student is in this situation, they should document the conflict (specfically showing the required courses and their conflicting time) and reach out to the appropriate program director to discuss options.
+Sometimes, we may be able to substitute a similar course or allow a student to take a class asnychronously.
+There is no "one size fits all" solution to this issue, so a student should reach out as soon as the problem becomes apparent.

+Note that this is not an option for students who are not entering their final semester at UVA.
+If there is more than one semester to complete both programs, note that CS offers all required courses every semester.

 ## Grade Appeal Policy